The Cocoon Nebula

 Location in Cygnus

-IC 5164 is location at the edge of the constellation Cygnus, bordering on Cepheus.
+IC 5164 is located at the edge of the constellation Cygnus, bordering on Cepheus.
 In the star map below, you’ll see that the Cocoon Nebula is well below the bright star Deneb, and the North America Nebula.
-It is a difficult object to observe visually, because it is so faint.
+It is a difficult object to observe visually because it is so faint.
 That is not to say that it can’t be done, but dark skies are required.